Sina-Najafi/car_tag_reader/README.md

 - character_reader: it recieves an image of a character and returns whatever character it finds in the image. we pass 8 characters of a plate to this model and this way we finally read the plate.

+***Attention: I used this online free annotation tool for this project to create the labels: https://imglab.in/***